 Modules: (EC204-30 and EC203-30) and (EC204-30 and EC226-30) and (EC201-30 and EC202-30 and EC203-30) and (EC201-30 and EC202-30 and EC226-30)

 - Coursework Details

 Time Allowed: 2 Hours

-Answer ALL THREE questions in Section A (48 marks total) and ONE question in Section B (52 marks).
-Answer Section A questions in one booklet and Section B questions in a separate booklet.
+There are TWO sections in this paper.
+Answer ALL THREE questions in Section A (54 marks total) and ONE question in Section B (46 marks).

 Approved pocket calculators are allowed.

 You should not submit answers to more than the required number of questions.
 If you do, we will mark the questions in the order that they appear, up to the required number of questions in each section.

 Previous exam papers can be found in the University’s past papers archive.
 Please note that previous exam papers may not have operated under the same exam rubric or assessment weightings as those for the current academic year.
 The content of past papers may also be different.